63n713m4n/63n713m4n.github.io/README.md

 - Cybersecurity projects
 - Blogs and technical write-ups
 - Certifications
-- Resume and professional profile
+- Academic and professional profile

 It is fully responsive and built using HTML, CSS, and Font Awesome for icons.